x-tools-author/wx-tools/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/wx-tools.svg)](https://repology.org/project/wx-tools/versions)

-wxTools is a user-friendly, open-source, cross-platform debugging tool-set based on wxWidgets (wxWidgets 3.2.x is recommended).
+wxTools is a user-friendly, open-source, cross-platform and expandable(using lua script) debugging tool-set based on wxWidgets (wxWidgets 3.3.x is required).
 It offers extensive support for SerialPort, UDP, TCP and Web Socket debugging functionalities.

 > **You can get *wxTools* form [Micorsoft App Store(Sponsor)](https://www.microsoft.com/store/apps/9NX1D0CCV9T7)** or [Apple App Store(Sponsor)](https://apps.apple.com/cn/app/wxtools/id6751503985?mt=12) or from [Github Release(Community)](https://github.com/x-tools-author/wx-tools/releases).
+>
+> There are no differences functions between the store edition and the community edition.
+But the store edition is more convenient to install and update.

 ## Build